High Island Independent School District

 High Island Independent School District is a public school district based in unincorporated Galveston County, Texas, United States.

 HIISD serves the communities of Caplen, High Island, and Gilchrist on the Bolivar Peninsula.

 History

 Circa 2003 some Bolivar Peninsula residents in the Galveston Independent School District (GISD) portion who were dissatisfied with the Crenshaw School, the then-two-campus GISD K-8 school on the peninsula, sent their children to High Island schools.
 Crenshaw was rebuilt as a single campus in 2005.

 The school district lost approximately 15% of its students in 2008 due to homes and residences destroyed by Hurricane Ike In the fall of 2009, the district reported an enrollment of 186 students.

+As of the 2023–2024 school year, the district's student population was 159 students, with a student-to-teacher ratio of approximately 11:3.

 Academic achievement

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.